HCaldwell95/caldwell-cosmetics-full-stack/README.md

 ## Existing Features

 ### Landing Page
+- The landing page introduces Caldwell Cosmetics and highlights key services and offerings.
+- It includes a hero image with an overlay, drawing attention to the business' core message.

 ### Navigation Bar
+- A fully responsive navigation bar with links to important pages like Home, Treatments, and My Bookings.
+- Provides easy access to different sections of the website.

 ### Scrolling Text Bar
+- A scrolling text bar on the homepage displaying available treatments.
+- Enhances user engagement by promoting the key services in a visually dynamic way.

 ### Find Us Map
+- An embedded Google Map that shows the location of the clinic.
+- Helps users find the clinic easily and adds credibility to the business.

 ### How to Book Treatments Section
+- A clear, step-by-step guide on how users can book treatments.
+- Encourages easy navigation from registration to booking appointments.

 ### Footer
+- Contains contact details, social media links, and a subscription form.
+- Provides essential information and a call to action for visitors to stay connected.

 ### Profile
+- Users can create and manage their profile after registering on the website.
+- Profiles include essential details such as names, contact information, and booking history.

 ### My Bookings Page
+- Logged-in users can view their existing bookings on this page.
+- Displays details about confirmed and pending appointments.

 ### New Booking Page
+- Allows users to book new treatments by selecting a treatment, date, and time.
+- Integrated with a dropdown for treatments and pickers for date and time selection.

 ### Edit Booking Page
+- Users can modify their existing bookings by selecting a different date or time.
+- Ensures flexibility in managing appointments.

 ### Delete Booking Page
+- Users have the option to delete their existing bookings if needed.
+- A confirmation prompt ensures users don’t accidentally remove bookings.

 ### Django Template Pages
+- The website uses Django’s templating system to manage pages dynamically.
+- Templates like `base.html` provide a consistent layout for content across all pages.

 ### Messages
+- Flash messages notify users of actions such as successful booking, editing, or errors.
+- Helps improve user experience by providing immediate feedback on actions.

 ### Error Pages
+- Custom 404 and 500 error pages give users clear guidance when something goes wrong.
+- Maintains the branding of the site while handling errors gracefully.

+## Planned Features

+### Online Booking System Improvements
+- Incorporating real-time updates for appointment availability.
+- Expanding treatment options and allowing users to filter available slots by their preferences.

+### Subscription Service
+- Further integration of the newsletter service, allowing users to manage their preferences and receive updates on new treatments.

+### Social Media Integration
+- Deeper integration with social media platforms, allowing users to share their bookings or experiences directly from the website.

+### E-commerce Integration
+- Future potential to integrate an online store for purchasing skincare products and other related items.

+&nbsp;

 # Technologies Used